River carpsucker: Distribution

 The river carpsucker has historically occupied the Mississippi River basin from Pennsylvania to Montana.
 It also currently occupies the Gulf Slope Drainage from the Calcasieu River to the Rio Grande in Texas, Louisiana, and New Mexico.
 It was introduced to Lake Erie and the lower Maumee River, Ohio.
-It was supposedly deliberately introduced with a shipment of buffalo fish as a game species, and they are currently used in sport fishing.
+It was supposedly deliberately introduced with a shipment of buffalofish as a game species, and they are currently used in sport fishing.
 The effects of its introduction have not been studied, so are not well known.
 However, failure to find more river carpsuckers in the lower Maumee River suggests this species never took hold in this area.
 In the spring, they migrate upstream as the water temperatures begin to rise, and then move back downstream after spawning.
 They have been known to travel distances of up to 10 km.

 Ecology

 The river carpsucker is classified as a suction, or filter feeder, which means it typically eats algae and small planktonic animals and plants.
 They get their nutrients from filtering silt and detritus.
-As a bottom-feeder, it does not have very much competition, so its main worry is predation.
-It is typically preyed on by larger carnivorous fish such as northern pike, muskellunge, walleye, and largemouth bass, but only in its juvenile stage.
+It is typically preyed on by larger carnivorous fish such as northern pike, muskellunge, walleye, and largemouth bass, but mostly in its juvenile stage.
 Their largest predators are humans, although some larger birds, such as great blue herons, have been known to eat them.
 They can be found in large rivers and reservoirs, with sand or silt bottoms in slower-moving currents.
 The young typically are found in small streams, or tributaries.
 They are more abundant in areas with slower water velocity and moderate temperatures.

 Lifecycle

 During breeding season, small tubercles can be observed on the body of the male.
 Reproduction typically occurs during late spring, in large spawning groups.
 The female can spawn more than once per year, and usually releases more than 100,000 eggs.
 The eggs are typically adhesive and demersal with a diameter of about 1.7 to 2.1 mm, and they typically hatch within eight to 15 days.
 To spawn, the temperature of the water must be 18.3 to 19.1 C, and spawning ends around the beginning of summer when water temperatures begin to rise.
 They exhibit no parental care; instead, they broadcast their eggs onto the sand and then leave them.
-The lifespan of river carpsucker can span decades, much like other long-lived catostomids; longevity more than 45 years has been documented.
+The lifespan of river carpsucker can span decades, much like other long-lived catostomids.
+River carpsucker lifespans approaching 50 years are evident.
 They are schooling fish and will often be found in large groups.